kurvaraviteja355/Customer-Marketing_Data_Science/README.md

 ## Cohort Rentension Analysis (cohort_rentention_analysis.ipynb)
 Cohort retention analysis helps teams understand how well their product is engaging and retaining different groups of users over time.
 This information can be used to improve the product and customer experience, and to make better business decisions.

+## Estimating Causal Impacts when is no control groups using quasi-experimental methods (Causal-impact_synthetic-controls.ipynb)